annagabain/Mom-Schedule/README.md

 I am thinking to create an app called Mom Schedule, to address the same user persona as for my previous projects.
 The app should include a calendar, event editing, (maybe showing meeting locations on google maps) and creating task (to-do) cards.
-Not sure if there should be a login option at this stage just yet.

 # Portfolio Project 4
 Full-Stack Toolkit